playcanvas/developer.playcanvas.com/content/ru/user-manual/assets/models/building.md

 \* *this program can create animations too.*

 For generating textures, consider these programs:

 * Free: Blender, Pixexix Free, xNormal, MaPZone, GIMP, Krita desktop, MyPaint.
 * Paid: Substance Designer (as well as Substance Painter and Bitmap2Material), Photoshop, Quixel NDO and DDO, CrazyBump, Pixexix Pro, Clip Studio Paint/Manga Studio, SERIF DrawPlus/PhotoPlus.

 Note many of the programs listed above for modelling also allow texture painting.
 If you would like more options, this [external wiki][1] page can help.
 Please note that some of the information may be out-of-date.

 ## General Considerations for Mesh Construction

 Regardless which modelling application you are using, there a number of things to be aware of when building 3D scenes intended for PlayCanvas.

-* Each mesh object should contain no more than 65,535 vertices.
-If a single object contains more vertices that this, break the object up until all objects fall below this limit.
 * Meshes can be skinned to up to 256 bones.
 * NURBS meshes will be converted to triangle meshes on conversion to the PlayCanvas native format.